vaginessa/dns-wiki/Advertisements-blocking.md

 _To answer the question which is the best one_?

-It's depending on user needs, if you want to support app developers which promiting there stuff via in-app ads - but you hate browser web ads, feel free to start with uBlock.
-If you want to block everything, just use an HOSTS based solution.
-If you really want to block everything AND fine control per-site ads just use AdAway and NoScript + uBlock/uMatrix.
+It's depending on user needs:
+* If you want to support app developers which promoting there stuff via in-app ads - but you hate browser web ads, feel free to start with uBlock.
+* If you want to block everything, just use an HOSTS based solution.
+* If you really entirely block everything AND fine control per-site ads just use AdAway and NoScript + uBlock/uMatrix which also makes it quite easy for use to work with black-/whitelists (Useful if you like to support you favorite website - e.g. like GitHub).